 3.5.4 Information documents (INFO)

 INFO documents provide general information concerned with a current meeting (or meetings).
-As indicated in § 2.5.2, they can provide information on organizational matters, e.g. documentation preparation, room reservation, but additionally, they may be used to convey social and domestic information to the delegates.
+They can provide information on organizational matters, e.g. documentation preparation, room reservation, but additionally, they may be used to convey social and domestic information to the delegates.
 It should be noted that INFO documents should not be used as a means to convey information of a technical, procedural or operational nature associated with the meeting (or meetings) concerned.

-3.5.5 Executive report to the Study Group
+3.5.5 Executive Report to the Study Group

-Each Working Party and Task Group prepares an Executive report for consideration at the next meeting of the parent Study Group.
-It is a document in the Study Group's contribution document series.
-The Executive report should describe the status of work within the Group, highlighting progress and conclusions achieved since the previous Study Group meeting.
-The Executive report should be concise in nature (typically less than 5 pages), omitting details of documentation, arrangements and deliberations during meetings of the subordinate Group.
+Each WP and TG prepares an Executive Report for consideration at the next meeting of the parent SG.
+It is a document in the SG’s contribution document series.
+The Executive Report should describe the status of work within the Group, highlighting progress and conclusions achieved since the previous SG meeting.
+The Executive Report should be concise in nature (typically less than 5 pages), omitting details of documentation, arrangements and deliberations during meetings of the subordinate Group.

-3.5.6 Chairman's report to the next meeting of the Group
+3.5.6 Chair’s Report to the next meeting of the Group

-The Chairman's report to the next meeting is a document in the Group's contribution document series.
-This report should be made available to BR for posting on the ITU-R website within one month after the close of a meeting.
-As well as a detailed account of the status of the Group's work, the Chairman's report contains Annexes comprising material for further consideration at its next meeting, e.g. PDNRs (preliminary draft new Recommendations or Reports), and material for preserving a permanent record of the Group's activities.
-The annexing of unmodified document contributions should be avoided and the appropriate ITU-R website address should be used instead.
+The Chair’s Report to the next meeting is a document in the Group’s contribution document series.
+This report should be made available to the Bureau for posting on the ITU-R website within one month after the close of a meeting.
+As well as a detailed account of the status of the Group’s work, the Chair’s Report contains Annexes comprising material for further consideration at its next meeting, e.g. preliminary draft new Recommendations or Reports, and material for preserving a permanent record of the Group’s activities.
+The annexing of unmodified document contributions should be avoided, and the appropriate ITU-R website address should be used instead.

-The Chairman's report, wherever possible, should be prepared within one month of the end of the meeting concerned.
-BR should post on the ITU-R website, within two weeks of the end of the meeting, the Annexes to the Chairman's report.
+The Chair’s Report, wherever possible, should be prepared within one month of the end of the meeting concerned.
+Within two weeks of the end of the meeting, the Bureau should post the Annexes to the Chair’s Report on the ITU-R website.
 The Annexes are posted separately to allow selective downloading.

-The Chairman may wish to update the report with an Addendum prior to the next meeting of the Group which reports on further progress made in the intervening period.
-For other matters or significant developments since the last meeting, the Chairman should make a separate contribution.
+The Chair may wish to update the Report with an Addendum prior to the next meeting of the Group which reports on further progress made in the intervening period.
+For other matters or significant developments since the last meeting, the Chair should make a separate contribution.

 3.5.7 Summary records of Study Group meetings

-For every meeting of a Study Group, a summary record is prepared by the Chairman with the help of a rapporteur appointed from the delegates present at the meeting.
+For every meeting of an SG, a summary record is prepared by the Chair with the help of a rapporteur appointed from the delegates present at the meeting.
 The main purpose of the summary record is to record the decisions taken during the meeting but not to provide a verbatim record of each intervention.
 The summary record should be prepared within 30 days of the meeting and posted on the ITU-R website for comments.
-It is a document in the Study Group’s contribution document series.
+It is a document in the SG’s contribution document series.
 It may also include annexes/addenda resulting from the discussion (e.g. a statement of a Member State) or the development of temporary documents during the meeting, as appropriate.

-Editorial amendments and confirmation of statements made by the membership during the meeting could ideally be submitted to the Chairman within 15 days.
-However, the summary record will remain open for formal comments from the membership until the subsequent meeting of the Study Group concerned, at which time the record and the comments may be noted.
+Editorial amendments and confirmation of statements made by the membership during the meeting could ideally be submitted to the Chair within 15 days.
+However, the summary record will remain open for formal comments from the membership until the subsequent meeting of the SG concerned, at which time the record and the comments may be noted.

 3.5.8 Liaison statements